c3g/bento_provisioning/README.md

 This repository contains tools and documentation required to deploy a virtual machine (VM) on the SD4H cloud with OpenStack.
 For SD4H specific operations, you must be the member of an SD4H OpenStack project.

-Outside of the SD4H platform, you can use the [bento_rocky.yaml](./cloud-init-templates/bento_rocky.yaml) cloud-init file to initialize a Rocky Linux VM for Bento in the platform of your choice.
+Outside of the SD4H platform, you can use the [bento_rhel.yaml](./cloud-init-templates/bento_rhel.yaml) cloud-init file to initialize a RHEL Linux VM (Rocky, AlmaLinux) for Bento in the platform of your choice.

 ## Cloud-Init

 This repository uses [cloud-init](https://cloudinit.readthedocs.io/en/latest/) to perform instance initialization.
 The templates for cloud-init can be found in [cloud-init-templates](./cloud-init-templates):
--   [bento_rocky.yaml](./cloud-init-templates/bento_rocky.yaml): for VMs hosting a [Bento](https://github.com/bento-platform/bento) deployment
+-   [bento_rhel.yaml](./cloud-init-templates/bento_rhel.yaml): for VMs hosting a [Bento](https://github.com/bento-platform/bento) deployment
--   [generic_rocky.yaml](./cloud-init-templates/generic_rocky.yaml): for a simple Rocky Linux VM
+-   [generic_rhel.yaml](./cloud-init-templates/generic_rhel.yaml): for a simple RHEL Linux VM

 In these templates, we define the following:
 - Users